-High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus two courses: one Mathematics, and one final year Physics or Chemistry;
+1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus two courses: one Mathematics, and one final year Physics or Chemistry;

-The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Department;

-A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR
+- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0: OR - 3.
+Successful completion of Foundation Program requirements.

-A minimum of 60% on the University Math Placement Test; $\ensuremath{\mathsf{OR}}$

-A valid SAT Report Form with minimum score of 480; $\ensuremath{\mathsf{OR}}$
+- 1. A minimum of 60% on the University Math Placement Test: OR - 2.
+A valid SAT Report Form with minimum score of 480; OR - 3.
+Successful completion of Foundation Program requirements.